USDA Loan Calculator

 How do I obtain a USDA loan?

 The process for obtaining USDA financing is similar to any other mortgage.
-Like FHA and VA, lenders must be approved by USDA in order to offer them.
+Like FHA and VA, lenders must be approved by department that guarantees them.
 You apply for one just like any other mortgage loan.
 In fact, a good mortgage originator will walk you through your options and ensure that a USDA loan is indeed the best option.
 In many cases it will be.
 In some cases, it won't.
 As always, speaking to a lending professional is critical.
 Additionally, working with a real estate expert to ensure you are looking in an eligible area is also advised.